vladel01/streams-app/client/README.md

 ## Streams app boilerplate

-This project is a boilerplate project for a streaming app that can be use in many other purposes.
+This project is a boilerplate project for a streaming app that can be used in many other purposes.
 App build on Stephen Grider's React course.

 In order to run this app you need to use a client id of google auth2 api from your google developer account (in components/GoogleAuth.js file).